-DWF receives around 2,500 applications each year for its 50 available training contracts.
-The online application form is the same for vacation scheme and direct training contract applicants, and asks candidates to outline their relevant experience, hobbies and interests, and reasons for pursuing a career in law (and, more specifically, at DWF).
+DWF receives around 3,000 applications each year for both its vacation scheme and training contracts.
+The online application form is the same for vacation scheme and direct training contract applicants.
+It asks candidates to outline their academics, work experience, reasons for pursuing a career at DWF and what transferable skills they have.

 How to wow

 DWF accepts applications from any university, and looks for good A-levels/Scottish Highers (or equivalent qualifications) plus a minimum 2:1 degree (either expected or obtained).
 They also take mitigating circumstances into account and are using the Contextual Recruitment System, which allows them to consider academic achievements in the context in which they were gained.

 Throughout the application process, it is important that candidates display a sense of why DWF is the business they want to work for, and why they think it is different from its competitors.
 This means showing an understanding of the legal market and where DWF sits within it and demonstrating sufficient knowledge of the business's sector groups and clients.

 DWF is recruiting up to two pupil barristers to commence a pupillage in September 2022.
 The core practice areas will be personal injury, occupational health, costs and general commercial insurance litigation.
 It is envisaged that the pupils will be based in Leeds and London.
 DWF advertises its pupillages through the BSB Gateway.